 Canon 5D Mark IV versus Sony A7R III

-The Canon EOS 5D Mark IV and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2017.
+The Canon EOS 5D Mark IV and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in August 2016 and October 2017.
 The 5D Mark IV is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 42.2 MP.

-An illustration of the physical size and weight of the Canon 5D Mark IV and the Sony A7R III is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark IV and the Sony A7R III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (30 percent) than the Canon 5D Mark IV.
 Moreover, the A7R III is markedly lighter (27 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.